jralph/retry/readme.md

 ### Parameters

 - `$attempts:` The number of times to attempt a command.
-    - If a `Closure` is provided, the retry will continue until this closure returns true.
+    - If a `callable` is provided, the retry will continue until this closure returns true.
 - `$command:` The command to run each time.
 - `$onError:` An optional callback to run each time the `$command` fails.